cboyda/LighthouseLabs/Project-SQL/README.md

 2. The second challenge was non-standard tables and duplicate information really requires input from a subject matter expert to explain the data:
 * why is the same information (totals) repeated in sales_by_sku and sales_report
 * there is multiple information that seems to be in the wrong tables, for example why is product category in all_sessions instead of products
+* For an example see step #13 in [part 2: data cleaning](https://github.com/cboyda/LighthouseLabs/blob/d4e420e83e65acdc3082fb29f076e9b30d1b32d9/Project-SQL/cleaning_data.md)

 3. Found some of the required data cleaning to be something I would not agree with or do normally, especially in regards to money data formats and datatype storage choices.
-See step #0 on [part 2: data cleaning](https://github.com/cboyda/LighthouseLabs/blob/d4e420e83e65acdc3082fb29f076e9b30d1b32d9/Project-SQL/cleaning_data.md)
+See step #0 in [part 2: data cleaning](https://github.com/cboyda/LighthouseLabs/blob/d4e420e83e65acdc3082fb29f076e9b30d1b32d9/Project-SQL/cleaning_data.md)

 ## Future Goals
 (what would you do if you had more time?)